awsdocs/amazon-ses-developer-guide/doc-source/verify-email-addresses-procedure.md

 1. In the Amazon SES console, under **Identity Management**, choose **Email Addresses**\.
 In the list of email addresses, locate the email address you're verifying\.
 If the email address was verified, the value in the **Status** column is "verified"\.

-For a script that can be used to verify several email identities in a single operation, see [Verify Multiple Email Addresses](sample-code-bulk-verify.md)\.
+For a script that can be used to verify several email identities in a single operation, see [Verify multiple email addresses](sample-code-bulk-verify.md)\.

-## Troubleshoot Email Address Verification<a name="verify-email-addresses-troubleshooting"></a>
+## Troubleshoot email address verification<a name="verify-email-addresses-troubleshooting"></a>

 If you attempted to verify an email address, but didn't receive a verification email from AWS, try the following troubleshooting steps:
 + Check the Junk Mail folder in your email client\.